klustair/klustair/README.md

 # klusterstatus
+What klusterstatus is for :

+  - Sends all used images in your cluster to Anchore for vulnerability scan.
-Checks the actuality of the Pod images in a kubernetes cluster
+  - Checks the actuality of the Pod images in a kubernetes cluster.

 ## requirements
  - Python 3
  - Local running kubectl with access to your kubernetes cluster
+ - Running Anchore (See docker-compose-anchore.yaml)

  ## limits
- - Does not check the age of Image or pod
- - does not check gcr.io images (Help wanted, since i was not able to find any information about gcr.io API )
+ - does not check the age of gcr.io images (Help wanted, since i was not able to find any information about gcr.io API )

 ## build
 ```